-- To maintain a quality collision investigation and reporting system. - To provide effective follow-up on hit and run, fatal, and felony traffic collisions. - To direct special enforcement toward violations which have been identified as the primary causes of traffic collisions. - To provide a fair and impartial traffic enforcement policy. - To address DUI (alcohol/drugs) drivers with proactive enforcement.
+- o To maintain high quality collision investigations and reporting system - o To provide effective follow-up on hit and run, fatal, and felony traffic collisions - O To direct special enforcement toward violations which have been identified as the primary causes of traffic collisions - o To provide a fair and impartial traffic enforcement policy

-The Operations/Investigations Lieutenant is in charge of the Collision Investigation Bureau (C.I.B.), the Traffic Investigation Unit (T.I.U.), Fleet Safety, and shall have direct supervision of its sergeants.
+The Operations/Investigations Lieutenant is in charge of the Collision Investigation Bureau (CIB), the Traffic Investigation Unit (TIU), the Traffic Special Investigations Unit (TSI), Fleet Safety, Hit & Run, Tow Administration, and the Abandoned Vehicle Abatement Unit (AVA) and shall have direct supervision of its sergeants.
 The lieutenant shall see that their activity is directed toward the accomplishment of the unit's objectives.